-In relation to gender diversity, Article 17.2 d) of the Board of Directors Regulations, the Appointments and Remuneration Committee establishes a representation target for the less-represented gender on the Board, draws up guidelines on how to achieve it, and ensures that, if new vacancies open or when new Directors are appointed, the selection procedures are not subject to implicit biases that may imply gender-based discrimination.
+In relation to gender diversity, Article 17.2 d) of the Board of Directors Regulations, indicates that the Appointments and Remuneration Commission establishes a representation target for the less-represented gender on the Board, draws up guidelines on how to achieve it and ensures that, if new vacancies open or when new Directors are appointed, the selection procedures are not subject to implicit biases that may imply gender-based discrimination.

-The Policy on the Selection of Directors and Diversity in the Composition of the Board expressly incorporates the diversity aspects specifically mentioned in Article 540.4.c) subsection 6 of the LSC, as well as the most updated version of recommendations 14 and 15 of the Good Governance Code, establishing that:
+The Policy on the Selection of Directors and Diversity in the Composition of the Board expressly incorporates the diversity aspects specifically mentioned in Article 540.4.c) sub-section 8 of the Capital Companies Act, as well as the most updated version of recommendations 14 and 15 of the Good Governance Code, establishing that:

-- This policy - public, concrete, and verifiable - promotes an appropriate composition of the board of directors and ensures that proposals for appointment or re-election are based on a prior analysis of the competencies required by the board, while favouring diversity of knowledge, experience, age, and gender.

-- The Appointments and Remuneration Committee and the Board of Directors shall ensure that the procedures for selecting board members and its committees favour diversity with respect to issues such as age, gender, disability, and professional training and experience, and are not subject to implicit biases that may imply any discrimination and, in particular, that facilitate the selection of female Board Members in a number that enables a balanced presence of women and men to be achieved.

-- In particular, the new policy seeks to ensure both that, by 2022, the number of female directors represents at least 40% of the total number of board members and that the company adopts measures to encourage having a significant number of female senior managers.
+- -This policy public, concrete and verifiable promotes an appropriate composition of the board of directors and ensures that proposals for appointment or re-election are based on a prior analysis of the competencies required by the board, while favouring diversity of knowledge, experience, age and gender. - The Appointments and Remuneration Commission and the Board of Directors shall ensure that the procedures for selecting board members and its commissions favour diversity with respect to issues such as age, gender, disability and professional training and experience, and are not subject to implicit biases that may imply any discrimination and, in particular, that facilitate the selection of female Board Members in a number that enables a balanced presence of women and men to be achieved. - In particular, the new policy seeks to ensure both that, by 2022, the number of female directors represents at least 40% of the total number of board members and that the company adopts measures to encourage having a significant number of female senior managers.

-Ence's commitment to the goal of gender diversity has been evident in the last two years, with the representation of women on the Board rising from 7% in 2017 to 29% in 2020.
-Along this line, the representation of women is expected to exceed 30% in 2021, which the Appointments and Remuneration Committee will endeavour to achieve by proposing the appointment of an independent director at the General Meeting.
+Ence's commitment to the goal of gender diversity has been evident in the past years, with the representation of women on the Board rising from 7% in 2017 to 38.46% in 2021.
+In this context, Ence has amply met the target of exceeding 30% of women on the board.

-C.1.6.
-Describe the measures, if any, agreed upon by the nomination committee to ensure that selection procedures do not contain hidden biases which impede the selection of female directors and that the company deliberately seeks and includes women who meet the target professional profile among potential candidates, making it possible to achieve a balance between men and women.
+C.1.6 Describe the measures, if any, agreed upon by the nomination committee to ensure that selection procedures do not contain hidden biases which impede the selection of female directors and that the company deliberately seeks and includes women who meet the target professional profile among potential candidates, making it possible to achieve a balance between men and women.
 Also indicate whether these measures include encouraging the company to have a significant number of female senior executives: